confluentinc/ksql/quickstart/quickstart-non-docker.rst

 Start a Kafka cluster
 ---------------------

-Do not run KSQL against a production cluster, since KSQL is in tech preview.
+Do not run KSQL against a production cluster, since KSQL is in developer preview.

 You will need to download and install a Kafka cluster on your local machine.
 This cluster consists of a single Kafka broker along with a single-node ZooKeeper ensemble and an optional single Schema Registry instance.